-Helping you remain injury-free is the biggest focus of this programme, which is why I've incorporated strength and mobility routines into each week, alongside the running sessions.

-Make no mistake, these strength and mobility workouts are as important as the running itself.
+Helping you stay injury-free is the biggest focus of this programme, which is why I've incorporated strength and mobility routines into the plan alongside the running sessions.
+Make no mistake, these are as important as the runs themselves!